material-components/material-components-android/docs/components/MaterialButton.md

 -   unelevated button: A button made of ink that displays ink reactions on press but does not lift

+Note: `MaterialButton` is visually different from `Button` and `AppCompatButton`.
+One of the main differences is that `AppCompatButton` has a `4dp` inset on the left and right sides, whereas `MaterialButton` does not.
+To add an inset to match `AppCompatButton`, set `android:insetLeft` and `android:insetRight` on the button to `4dp`, or change the spacing on the button's parent layout.

+When replacing buttons in your app with `MaterialButton`, you should inspect these changes for sizing and spacing differences.

 ## Design & API Documentation

 -   [Material Design guidelines: Buttons](https://material.io/go/design-buttons)